NimishaMR/IISc-WORK-DOCUMENTATION/DPDK DOC/ReadME.md

 2)DPDK does batch processing to avoid latencies.And it achieves fast packet processing and low latency with NVIDIA Poll Mode Driver (PMD) in DPDK.
 DPDK is a set of libraries and optimized network interface card (NIC) drivers for fast packet processing in a user space.

+**Drawbacks of DPDK**
+1)To start, it is a bit of a niche technology, so finding articles and examples online (especially for use-cases outside established areas) can be challenging.

+2)Bypassing the kernel means you also bypass its time-tested TCP stack.
+If your application uses a TCP based protocol like HTTP, you need to provide your own TCP networking stack in userspace.
+There are frameworks like Seastar and F-Stack that help, but migrating your application to them may be non-trivial.

+3)Working with a custom framework might also mean that you are tied to the specific DPDK version that it supports, which might not be the version supported by your network driver or kernel.

+4)In bypassing the kernel you also bypass a rich ecosystem of existing tools and features for securing, monitoring and configuring your network traffic.
+Many of the tools and techniques that you are accustomed to no longer work.

+5)If you use poll-mode processing your CPU usage will always be 100%.
+In addition to not being energy efficient, it also makes it difficult to quickly assess/troubleshoot your workload using CPU usage as a gauge.

+6)DPDK based applications take full control of the network interface, which means: You must have more than one interface.
+If you want to modify device settings, you have to do it before startup, or through the application.